 Where controls and mechanisms accessed during operation of the switchgear are located in the same box containing moving parts there shall be shields fitted internally to guard against accidental contact.
+Allowance shall be made in the shield design to ensure that emergency mechanical trip mechanism (both coils) are accessible to the operator in a safe manor.
 An operator shall be able to insert the manual winding handle without exposure to moving parts.
 Note that heaters and MCB's located within the mechanism boxes require regular inspection as they are susceptible to failure.

 A minimum of eight normally-open and eight normally-closed auxiliary switches shall be provided and shall be wired to individual terminals in the bay LCC.
+These shall be in addition to those used for the internal circuits.